Speech Recognition: Transforming the Way We Learn?

 So, just as one might use Alexa to play a favourite album on Spotify, a learner with the app can access all their latest learning material with a simple voice command, ensuring their learning needs are catered for alongside their busy schedule.

-Advantages of Voice in Elearning
+Advantages of Speech Recognition in E-learning

 For Learning Pool (formerly HT2 Labs), the value of introducing Voice Activation to Learning & Development is to encourage learning in the flow of life.
 Most of struggle to find time in the day to carry out all the tasks we wish we could, but with the help of Amazon and its Alexa, your learners might just find the time to learn during their commute to work every morning, whilst they’re cooking dinner for their family putting on a load of laundry.